Iran, world powers resume talks on US return to nuclear deal

 ———

 David Rising reported from Berlin.
-Jon Gambrell contributed to this story from Dubai, United Arab Emirates.
+Jon Gambrell in Dubai, United Arab Emirates and Amir Vahdat in Tehran contributed to this story.